jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Syllabus.md

 - Have a grasp of the goals and process of RNA-seq experiments
 - Understand RNA-seq experimental design
 - Become familiar with common RNA-seq analysis steps: quality control, alignment, tabulation, differential expression, and clustering
-- Be able to write (or at least hack) automated pipelines for RNA-seq analysis
+- Be able to write and/or hack automated pipelines for RNA-seq analysis
 - Be familiar with best practices

 # Time and Place

-**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged. <ins>Class starts on November #th and ends on December #st.
+**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged. <ins>Class starts on November 10th and ends on December 14th.

 **Lectures:** Tuesdays and Thursdays, 10:00 - 11:50 am in AZ building, room E210